capita/tracker-hook-forwarder/README.md

 set up as above using git, run:

     heroku create your-app-name --stack cedar

+You might also want to add `thin` to your Gemfile and a `Procfile` containing:

+    web: bundle exec thin start -p $PORT

+Then commit your changes and push your app to heroku:

     git push heroku master

 Going to your newly created app's url should now give you "Hello."